 - business day after the 10-trading day period described above ends.
 In no event will the warrants be exercisable in connection with this redemption feature for more than 0.361 Class A ordinary shares per warrant (subject to adjustment). - No fractional Class A ordinary shares will be issued upon redemption.
 If, upon redemption, a holder would be entitled to receive a fractional interest in a share, we will round down to the nearest whole number of the number of Class A ordinary shares to be issued to the holder.
 Please see the section entitled "Description of Securities Redeemable Warrants Public Shareholders' Warrants" for additional information. - In October 2020, our sponsor paid an aggregate of \$25,000 to cover for certain expenses on behalf of us in exchange for issuance of 2,875,000 Class B ordinary shares, par value \$0.0001 per share.
 In February 2021, we affected a share capitalization resulting in our sponsor holding an aggregate of 24,437,500 founder shares with an effective purchase price per share of \$0.001.
 Subsequent to the share capitalization, in February 2021, our sponsor transferred 30,000 founder shares to each of Katharina Borchert, Karen Francis, Colleen McCreary and Anne-Marie Slaughter, our independent director nominees. - Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
 The purchase price of these founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
 Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 Up to 3,187,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.